lakshya-dhariwal/ReactModalExample/README.md

 # React Modal Example

-We use createModal and useRef to create a modal which can be reused with different children
+We use createPortal and useRef to create a modal which can be reused with different children